Research

 Cognition AI team

 "Context engineering is effectively the #1 job of engineers building AI agents."
-Warns that context hand-off between agents needs careful engineering, not just spawning sub-tasks.
+Warns that context hand-off between agents requires deliberate design; spawning sub-tasks and hoping for the best is how things break.